 There are a number of ways you can benefit from your placenta which I can help you with.
 I have seen them all work amazingly well with new mothers.

 Most commonly women want their placenta encapsulated after birth.
-You can choose to either have a Traditional Chinese Method preparation or a Raw Dried Preparation.
+You can choose to either have a steamed preparation or a Raw Dried Preparation.
 You can enjoy a smoothie too.
-This is so beneficial because of the stem cells it contains that get to work on helping you to recover quickly from the birth of your baby.
+This is so beneficial because of the stem cells and other nutrients it contains that get to work on helping you to recover quickly from the birth of your baby.

 You may choose to have a tincture, which should last till your menopause, so when your periods return, or you have hormonal upheavals or a difficult menopause, your tincture will help you through these times.

-You can also have a tiny part of the placenta turned into homoeopathic remedies, in the 7th and 30th C potencies for baby and mother.
+You can also have a tiny part of the placenta turned into homeopathic remedies, in the 7th and 40th C potencies ( or whichever potency you choose) for baby and mother.
 The remedy is said to be the constitutional remedy for the child.

 If you are not sure that you want to encapsulate your placenta, I recommend that you freeze it.
-This then gives you the option to have the Traditional Chinese Method of encapsulation should you need your placenta.
+This then gives you the option to have your placenta encapsulated at a later date should you need your placenta.

 Post Natal Doula.